-We are a high-growth outdoor sporting goods retailer focused on meeting the everyday needs of the seasoned outdoor veteran, the first-time participant and every enthusiast in between.
+We are a outdoor sporting goods retailer focused on meeting the everyday needs of the seasoned outdoor veteran, the first-time participant and every enthusiast in between.
 Our mission is to provide a one-stop shopping experience that equips our customers with the right quality, brand name hunting, shooting, fishing and camping gear to maximize their enjoyment of the outdoors.

 Our business was founded in 1986 as a single retail store in Midvale, Utah.
-Today, we operate 91 stores in 23 states, totaling approximately 3.6 million gross square feet.
-During fiscal year 2018 to date, we have increased our gross square footage by 3.0% through the opening of four stores in the following locations:
+Today, we operate 92 stores in 23 states, totaling approximately 3.6 million gross square feet.
+During fiscal year 2018 to date, we have increased our gross square footage by 3.9% through the opening of five stores in the following locations:

-- Sheridan, Wyoming March 8, 2018
+- Sheridan, Wyoming on March 8, 2018

-- Walla Walla, Washington April 19, 2018
+- Walla Walla, Washington on April 19, 2018

-- Anderson, South Carolina June 21, 2018
+- · Anderson, South Carolina on June 21, 2018

-- Coon Rapids, Minnesota August 2, 2018
+- · Coon Rapids, Minnesota on August 2, 2018

+- · Milpitas, California on August 16, 2018